Wedding band Wiltshire

 We met up just before 1pm with my sisters and friends and we were able to meet David for the first time too, he was lovely!
 We headed up to the church and took our seats and waited quietly for Sam to arrive.
 A few minutes later, whispers and hushes told us she was here.
 Sam walked into the church and looked out of this world gorgeous.
 She took everyone’s breath away.
 Her dress, hair and make up were just beautiful.
 I had to hold back the tears as she made her way down the aisle.
 Here are a few shots from the church.

 After the church, the guests were taken via double decker bus no less to the venue a few miles away Hoghton Tower.
 We arrived and were greeted by some delicious drinks and yummy canapes.
-I loved the elderflower squash and cocktail sausages on pegs!
-We were able to have a chat with Sam & David and meet some new people as well as catch up with old friends.
+Jamie and I were able to have a chat with Sam & David and meet some new people as well as catch up with old friends.
 There was a really wonderful pianist and vocalist playing during the drinks reception.
-She sang and played beautifully.
 David said he and Sam had been out in Manchester very recently and heard her play, they asked if she was free on the day of the wedding and she was!
 Sometimes last minute meant-to-be meets are the best!
-She was great and really brought something special to the drinks reception.
+Band Wiltshire

 Inside Hoghton Tower was amazing.
 Monochrome floors, huge fire places, oak furniture, flowers everywhere!
 Sam & David really had thought of everything, with their purple and white theme.
 It was decked out so beautifully.
 There were rooms everywhere, all with their own fire places and unique feel.
 Candles were on every window, and the soap in the bathroom matched Sam’s dress!